SeanKilleen/seankilleen.github.io/_posts/2023-08-04-my-process-for-reviewing-pull-requests.md

 ## Before Beginning -- the Right Mindset

-I try to always keep a few things in mind:
+I try to always keep a few things in mind prior to reviewing code:

 * **Reviewers should be rooting for those they're reviewing**.
-I want the person whose code I'm reviewing to succeed.
+I should want the person whose code I'm reviewing to succeed.
 * **Code always has a context, and no code/author is perfect.** This perspective is important, I think.
 Too often, we review pull requests outside of the context in which they're offered.

 I find reminding myself of these things put me in the right mindset to add constructive, helpful comments.